 ABOUT US

-Blue Mountain Land Trust is a nationally accredited nonprofit land trust working in southeastern Washington and Eastern Oregon.
-Our mission is to protect the scenic, natural, and working lands of the Blue Mountain region through conservation and stewardship, and connect communities to nature through education and recreation.
+Blue Mountain Land Trust is a 501(c)(3) nonprofit, nationally accredited land trust on a mission to protect the lands and waters of the Blue Mountain region for people, agriculture, and wildlife.

-• Improve access to outdoor recreation through trail maintenance on public lands
+• Outdoor Access: Improve access to outdoor recreation through trail maintenance and stewardship on public lands.

-• Expand environmental education offerings across the Blues for children, families, and adults
+• Community Engagement: Offer hands-on environmental education programs for children, families, and adults.

 History + Impact: